materiaraiding/materiaraiding-old/_ultimate/fru.md

 {% include raidplan.html title="P2 - Mirror Mirror" link="https://raidplan.io/plan/WVd2siF6qMYAjzrv" %}

 Shiva will spawn 3 mirrors along one wall.
-There will be **2 red** mirrors and **1 blue** mirror and all 3 will always be 45 degrees away from one another.
+There will be **2 RED mirrors** and **1 BLUE mirror** and all 3 will always be 45 degrees away from one another.

 During this mechanic, every mirror will repeat the mechanics that Shiva is doing, however **red** mirrors will do it after a significant delay.

 The MT will start by pulling the boss across the arena from the blue mirror.
-Melee dps and the ST will stick close to the boss, whilst the healers and ranged players will step out next to the blue mirror.
+Melee dps and both tanks will stick close to the boss, whilst the healers and ranged players will step out next to the blue mirror.

 Shiva will then cast **Scythe Kick**, requiring the melees to be close to the boss, and the ranged players being close to the mirror.